codeonlyjs/website/content/guide/index.md

 to existing projects - basically any project that needs an easy way to populate and make updates to the DOM.

+## Features

 * Self Contained Componets
 * Expressive JSON-like DOM templates
 * Everything in modern JavaScript
 * No template or markup languages to learn
+* Two-way input bindings
-* Inlcudes flexible SPA router
+* Includes flexible SPA router
     * async
     * navigation guards
     * uses History API
-    * normal or hashes URL paths
+    * normal or hashed URL paths
 * CSS animations and transitions
-* Tuned to run fast and no proxies, wrappers or reactivity plumbing to slow things down
+* Tuned to run fast
+* No proxies, wrappers or reactivity
 * No build server
 * Debug your code exactly as you wrote it
 * Live Server auto reload
-* Just 14kb gzipped
+* Less than 50kB minimized, 15kB gzipped.

 ## Basic Example